tamcclur/AzureARMRecovery/README.md

 This is a python based script that will automate the recovery of an unreachable ARM Linux VM in Azure.
 This script aims to automate the following:

-1. Shutting down your VM
+1. Outputting metadata information of your VM for later recreation
 2. Deleting the VM to free the disks leased to it
 3. Creating a temporary VM
 4. Attaching the OS disk to the temporary VM for troubleshooting